jlduan/fba/docs/_build/html/_sources/tutorials/cell_surface_protein_labeling/PRJNA658075/tutorial.rst.txt

 read 3.
 One mismatch for cell and feature barcodes (``-cb_m``, ``-cf_m``) are allowed.
 And by default, three ambiguous nucleotides (Ns) for read 1 and read 2 (``-cb_n``, ``-cf_n``) are allowed.
-Use ``-cb_rc`` to reverse-complement cell barcode sequences for processing.
+Use ``-cb_rc`` to reverse-complement cell barcode sequences.

 .. code:: console